FCE Speaking

 Candidate A, here are your pictures.
 They show people eating.
 I’d like you to compare these pictures and say who you think enjoys their meal most.
 (1 minute)

 Candidate A: Picture one and picture two both show people having a meal.
-One of the places seems to be an expensive restaurant or café; the other looks like a regular apartment.
-In the left picture, the people are dressed up for the occasion, while the right photo shows us a person dressed very casually.
+One of the places appears to be an expensive restaurant or café; the other looks like a regular apartment.
+In the left picture, the people are dressed up for the occasion, while the right photo shows us a person wearing very casual clothing.

-I think that the girl in the right picture is enjoying her food more – she hasn’t even put it on a plate; she is eating it right out of the frying pan.
+I think that the girl in the right picture is savouring her food more – she hasn’t even put it on a plate; she is eating it right out of the frying pan.
 I guess she must be really hungry!
 The women in the photo on the left seem to be more preoccupied with the conversation than the food itself.
-They probably came to the restaurant to meet each other, not to eat.
+In all likelihood, they came to the restaurant to meet each other rather than to eat.

 Candidate B, how often do you eat out? (~20 seconds).

 Candidate B: Almost never, I’m afraid.
 Eating out is rather expensive in my city.
 You also need to put on some fancy clothes – you know, because everybody else does and you don’t really want to stand out.
-When I do go out, it is usually a very special occasion that needs to be celebrated – like somebody’s wedding or a graduation ceremony.
+When I do go out, it is usually a very special day that calls for a celebration – like somebody’s wedding or a graduation ceremony.
 It makes it even better – each time is really memorable!

 A smart-dressed woman sitting at a desk with a laptop, having a videoconference with three other colleaguesThree people in a business meeting, two men sitting and a woman standing next to a board with post-it notes

 Candidate B, now it’s your turn.
 These two pictures show people in business meetings.
-Compare them and say how people in these environments might feel.
+Compare them and say how people in these meetings might feel.
 (1 minute)

 Candidate B: In both of these photos, we can see people discussing things connected with business.
 The picture on the right shows a traditional, face-to-face way of communicating, where everybody is in the same room.
-However, the left photo presents a different way to communicate: using modern technology, such as video conferencing.
+However, the left photo presents a different way of getting in touch: using modern technology, such as video conferencing.

-The person in the left photo probably feels a bit detached from the meeting as the people she’s communicating with are not physically present.
+The person in the left photo likely feels a bit detached from the meeting as the people she’s talking to are not physically present.
 However, she probably appreciates the flexibility that online communication offers.
-As for the situation in picture two, the office workers there are likely to be much more comfortable, engaged in old-fashioned business conversation in a meeting room.
+As for the situation in picture two, the office workers there are likely to be much more comfortable, engaged in an old-fashioned business conversation in a meeting room.

 Candidate A, which type of business meeting is more efficient? (~20 seconds)

-Candidate A: Well, I’d say that both ought to be pretty effective, as businesses across the globe use them.
-I hold it that having a meeting using video calls might be a better choice; you don’t have to spend time to go to the meeting, and it’s much easier to arrange, you know, to make sure everybody has free time.
-When every participant has to come to some place, it gets more complicated.
+Candidate A: Well, I would say that both ought to be pretty effective, as businesses across the globe use them.
+I hold it that having a meeting using video calls might be a better choice; you don’t have to spend time getting to the meeting, and it’s much easier to arrange, you know, to make sure everybody has free time.
+When every participant has to come to some place, it complicates things.

 A busy subway car in japanese subway during rush hourA huge traffic jam with five lanes of bumper-to-bumper traffic